NicolasKorzusehec/Codespaces-un-aprendizaje/README.md

 1. Verify your codespace is running, as you did previously.
 1. Verify the `codespace.md` file now has the text `Writing code upon codespace creation!`.

+## Dotfiles para configurar un codespace
+When using any development environment, customizing the settings and tools to your preferences and workflows is an important step.
+GitHub Codespaces offers two main ways of personalizing your codespace: Settings Sync with VS Code and dotfiles.

+Dotfiles will be the focus of this activity.

+What are dotfiles?
+Dotfiles are files and folders on Unix-like systems starting with . that control the configuration of applications and shells on your system.
+You can store and manage your dotfiles in a repository on GitHub.

+### Enable a dotfile for your codespace
+Entrar a settings del perfil de github
+Ir a la seccion de Codespaces.
+Under Dotfiles, select Automatically install dotfiles so that GitHub Codespaces automatically installs your dotfiles into every new codespace you create.
+Click Select repository and then choose your current skills working repository as the repository from which to install dotfiles.
+En este caso elegi el repo de codespace que ya venia modificando para que quede como mi template de un codespace.